Masako Sen

-Masako Sen (千 容子, Sen Masako), formerly Princess Masako of Mikasa (容子内親王, Masako Naishinnō), is a former member of the Imperial Family of Japan.
+Masako Sen (千 容子, Sen Masako), formerly Princess Masako of Mikasa (容子内親王, Masako Naishinnō), is a former member of the Imperial House of Japan.
 She is the fourth child and second daughter of Takahito, Prince Mikasa and Yuriko, Princess Mikasa.
 She is the wife of the 16th-generation Soshitsu Sen.

 Education

 For her early education as a child, Princess Masako attended Gakushuin Elementary School and then Gakushuin Women's Secondary School.
 She later enrolled in the Department of Japanese Language and Literature, Faculty of Letters, Gakushuin University.
 After completing three years, she was sent to a boarding school in Switzerland and moved to Paris for studying in the University of Sorbonne.

 Marriage and family

 Princess Masako married Masayuki Sen (b.
 1956), the elder son of Sōshitsu Sen XV, on 14 October 1983.
 Upon her marriage, she gave up her imperial title and left the Japanese Imperial Family as required by Imperial Law, and took the surname of her husband.
 He succeeded his father and thus became Sōshitsu Sen XVI, the sixteenth hereditary grand master (Iemoto) of the Urasenke Japanese Tea Ceremony School, in December 2002.

 The couple have two sons and one daughter: